-Forward-looking information is necessarily based on a number of the opinions, assumptions and estimates that, while considered reasonable by the Company as of the date such statements are made, are subject to known and unknown risks, uncertainties, assumptions and other factors that may cause the actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information, including but not limited to the following factors described in greater detail in "Risk Factors": potential volatility of Subordinate Voting Share price; payment of dividends; forward-looking information; significant ownership by the Principal Shareholders; future sales of Shares by the Principal Shareholders; dilution; limited voting rights of the Subordinate Voting Shares; quarterly operating results may fluctuate; securities analysts' research or reports could impact price of Subordinate Voting Shares; restaurant industry; competition with other franchisors; quality control and health concerns; security breaches of confidential guest information; public safety issues; damage to the Company's reputation; availability and quality of raw materials; reliance on suppliers; growth of the Company; franchisees; franchise fees and other revenue; franchisee relations; revenue reporting risks; opening new restaurants; potential inability to consummate acquisitions; integration of acquisitions and brand expansion; retail licensing opportunities; seasonality and weather; regulations governing alcoholic beverages; laws concerning employees; dependence on key personnel; attracting and retaining quality employees; unionization activities may disrupt Company operations; reliance on information technology; intellectual property; lawsuits; regulation; and Company's insurance may not provide adequate levels of coverage.
+Forward-looking information is necessarily based on a number of the opinions, assumptions and estimates that, while considered reasonable by the Company as of the date such statements are made, are subject to known and unknown risks, uncertainties, assumptions and other factors that may cause the actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information, including but not limited to the following factors described in greater detail in "Risk Factors": potential volatility of the price of the Subordinate Voting Shares: payment of dividends; forward-looking information; significant ownership by the Principal Shareholders (as defined herein); future sales of shares by the Principal Shareholders; dilution; limited voting rights attached to the Subordinate Voting Shares; quarterly operating results may fluctuate; securities analysts' research or reports could impact the price of Subordinate Voting Shares: restaurant industry; competition with other franchisors; quality control and health concerns; food safety; security breaches of confidential quest information; public safety issues; damage to the Company's reputation; availability and quality of raw materials; reliance on suppliers; growth of the Company; franchisees; franchise fees and other revenue; franchisee relations; revenue reporting risks; opening new restaurants; potential inability to consummate acquisitions; integration of acquisitions and brand expansion; achieving expected synergies from acquisitions; retail licensing opportunities; seasonality and weather; regulations governing alcoholic beverages; laws concerning employees; dependence on key personnel; attracting and retaining quality employees: unionization activities may disrupt Company operations; reliance on information technology; intellectual property; lawsuits; regulation; and Company's insurance may not provide adequate levels of coverage.
 These factors and assumptions are not intended to represent a complete list of the factors and assumptions that could affect the Company.
 These factors and assumptions, however, should be considered carefully.